Report says fossil fuel companies, not regular people, should be the ones to foot the bill for climate repair

 This is the same amount that researchers agree should be considered the minimum for funding needed annually by lower-income countries to deal with the aftermath of climate disasters.

-Stories from climate-affected individuals in Brazil, the Philippines, the UK and US, are highlighted in the analysis and several of their video testimonies can be viewed here.
+Stories from climate-affected individuals in Brazil, the Philippines, the UK and US are highlighted in the analysis and several of their video testimonies can be viewed on YouTube.

 Sarah Biermann Becker, a senior fossil fuels investigator at Global Witness, said: